1964 San Diego Chargers season: Week 15: at Oakland Raiders

 San Diego improved on their previous week's performance, but nonetheless went into the AFL title game on a two-game losing streak after a narrow defeat.
 The Chargers wasted numerous early openings, beginning when Petrich's fumble recovery in Oakland territory led only to a missed Lincoln field goal.
-Ron Carpenter's interception soon gave them another chance at the Oakland 29, but Hadl immediately threw an interception of his own; Lincoln later missed another field goal before, finally, Whitehead's interception led to a successful kick.
+Ron Carpenter's interception soon gave them another chance at the Oakland 29-yard line, but Hadl immediately threw an interception of his own; Lincoln later missed another field goal before, finally, Whitehead's interception led to a successful kick.
 In total, 37 of the game's first 38 snaps took place in Raiders territory.
-Oakland pinned the Chargers at their own two yard line late in the 1st quarter, but Hadl led his team 98 yards in only 9 plays, completing 41-yard passes to both Norton and Lowe.
-The latter of these saw Lowe catch the ball at the Oakland 30, and battle past four would-be tacklers on his way for a touchdown.
+Oakland pinned the Chargers at their own 2-yard line late in the 1st quarter, but Hadl led his team 98 yards in only 9 plays, completing 41-yard passes to both Norton and Lowe.
+The latter of these saw Lowe catch the ball at the Oakland 30-yard line, and battle past four would-be tacklers on his way for a touchdown.
 Oakland responded with touchdowns on two of their next three drives, both from passes by Tom Flores, and led 14–10 at halftime.

 Rote had come into the game following a 2nd quarter Hadl interception, and played the entire second half.
 His 23-yard completion to Lowe moved the ball to the Oakland 28 on the opening 3rd-quarter possession; on the next play, Lowe swept right and followed a convoy of blockers for an easy touchdown.
 Lincoln hit a 33-yard field goal on the next Charger possession, making it 20–14.
-Flores was sacked on 4th and 6 at the Charger 10 as time expired in the quarter, but threw his third touchdown pass soon after the change of ends.
-San Diego couldn't cross midfield on their final three possessions, with Rote's final pass being a deep ball intercepted at the Raider 25 with less than two minutes to play.
+Flores was sacked on 4th and 6 at the Chargers 10-yard line as time expired in the quarter, but threw his third touchdown pass soon after the change of ends.
+San Diego couldn't cross midfield on their final three possessions, with Rote's final pass being a deep ball intercepted at the Raider 25-yard line with less than two minutes to play.

 Lowe had a season-high 165 offensive yards, rushing 13 times for 85 yards and a touchdown while catching 4 passes for 80 yards and a further touchdown.
 The Chargers suffered a blow in the 1st quarter when Alworth sustained a hyper-extension of the left knee; he missed the AFL Championship game as a result.